 We get it.
 We get the endless cycle of guilt driven diets, punishing yourself with exercise, disappointment when the weight comes back on...and we are doing something about it.

 At Miff Fit, we don't glorify losing weight or getting smaller.
 We care about all the things you gain.
 The new found fitness, the ease of picking up your rapidly growing toddler and that new feeling of being in awe of what your body is capable of.

 We care about making you feel like part of the family because we know that the community is what makes the difference between you discovering how amazing and capable your body is, versus giving up and feeling like you have failed.

 We will help you learn how to do each exercise properly or adapt exercises if needed.
-No more standing at the back unsure what to do while the instructor ignores you!
+No more standing at the back of a sports hall, unsure what to do while the instructor ignores you!

 You won't hear us talking about how to get a peachy bum or 6-pack abs, our focus is on making you feel strong, capable and confident in your body (the peachy bum is just a great perk!)

 We focus on the important stuff, be it pelvic floor, back pain, high blood pressure or diabetes - we want to help you live a healthy, active, pain free life.